hanluOMH/openwallet-multipaz-developer-website/codelabs/Utopia Wholesale Codelab/Holder/0-Obtaining a credential.md

 This codelab teaches you how to implement OpenID4VCI (OpenID Connect for Verifiable Credential Issuance) in a Kotlin Multiplatform mobile wallet application.
 You'll build a working wallet that can receive and store digital credentials like Utopia membership.

+The issuer.multipaz.org server is just for testing, you can create your own server for production use.
+You can refer to the [source code](https://github.com/openwallet-foundation/multipaz/tree/main/multipaz-openid4vci-server) for more info
 **Architecture Overview**